Ribotot-anonymous/Project-1/README.md

 Descriptions of our PyTorch implementation are available soon.

-Several source code will be modified to ensure smooth operation.
+Several source code will be update to ensure smooth operation.

 # Data preperation
 Download VoxCeleb1&2